bmcleod12/mcleod-react-portfolio/README.md

 ## Requirements

-* A single `Project` component that will be used multiple times on a single page

 * Navigation with React Router, dynamic rendering, or another third part router

 * Deploy this site to GitHub Pages using the [Create React App docs for deployment.](https://create-react-app.dev/docs/deployment/#github-pages)